Golden Mustard Garden Rose - LIMITED SUPPLY

 - Flower Design Type: Filler Flower

 - Shipping Note: For protection, roses are shipped in a cardboard wrap.
-The 25 stems are layered, therefore you will only be able to see the top layer.
+The roses are layered, therefore you will only be able to see the top layer.
 DON'T FREAK OUT, you have not been short-changed, sweet pea!
-Once you unwrap, all 25 stems will be waiting on you!
+Once you unwrap, all of your stems will be waiting on you!

 The Good: Standard Premium Roses are very predictable in color and they are so hardy and long-lasting!
 We rarely do a wedding without roses, they are truly classic and a wonderful foundation element in any arrangement.
 They are also fun to reflex, see video below!